-“Scientific theory” and the everyday term “theory” are often thought to mean the same thing.
-However, the two differ in very distinct ways.
+“Scientific theory” and the everyday term “theory” are often thought to mean the same thing but the two differ in very distinct ways.
 While “theory” indicates anything from speculative thought to a closely held personal belief, a scientific theory describes a well-tested, reviewed, and, often, confirmed piece of information.

 That’s not to say scientific theories can’t be flawed or wrong.
 There are sometimes several competing theories around a single phenomena—and not all of them can be correct.
-Scientists not only pay heed to this internal dissension, it actually serves as a light post on their path to discovery.
+Scientists not only pay heed to this internal dissension, but use opposing research to shed light on their own conclusions.
 By continually testing, challenging, and streamlining the concepts they’ve postulated, scientists find themselves on a collision course with substantiation—the tedious editorial process forcing them to trade inferior ideas for more accurate ones until a fact about the natural world is exposed.

 While Herbert Spencer first coined the phrase “survival of the fittest” to recapitulate Darwin’s idea of natural selection within the Theory of Evolution, Darwin eventually appropriated the terminology himself.
 But almost two centuries later, a gross misinterpretation plagues the catchy one-liner.